 On rougher days, the boat ride is a wild adventure.

-Staffa Tours runs trips regularly from the Isle of Iona or Fionnphort and takes about 3 hours.
+Staffa Tours runs trips regularly from the Isle of Iona or Fionnphort, and the trip takes about 3 hours.
 They also organise wildlife trips to see puffins, eagles, basking sharks, seals & whales from Tobermory or Oban.

 High up in the north-western corner of the Scottish Highlands is an area known as Assynt.
 Rarely visited and quite remote, it is blessed with amazing landscapes.
 ‘Island mountains’ rise out of a crinkly fern-covered carpet of hillocks and lakes.